-The little brother to the Braai Block, the mini braai block is the perfect wooden board for a smaller braai, or as one of many boards on the table.
-The extra-large & deep grooves are perfect for the juiciest cuts of meats.This is a must have item in your chopping and serving board collection.
-Crafted from a single plank with not joints or glue, dreemFIRE wooden boards are durable and sturdy with beautiful proportions and finishes.
+The little brother to the Braai Block, the Mini Braai Block is the perfect wooden board for a smaller braai, or as one of many boards on the table.
+The extra-large & deep grooves are perfect for the juiciest cuts of meat.This is a must have item in your chopping and serving board collection.
+Crafted from a single plank with not joints or glue, Dreem Fire wooden boards are durable and sturdy with beautiful proportions and finishes.

 . • THE WOOD: we have taken special care in selecting the type of wood we use.
 All of our boards are crafted from African hardwood which has been selected for durability.
 Each plank of wood is hand selected and so each board is unique.

 - NO JOINTS, NO GLUE: All of our boards are crafted from a single solid piece of wood.
-This means no joints or glue has been used.
+This means no joints or glue.

 About the wood: Sapele

 Color/Appearance: Heartwood is a golden to dark reddish brown.
 Color tends to darken with age.
 Besides the common ribbon pattern seen on quartersawn boards, Sapele is also known for a wide variety of other figured grain patterns, such as: pommele, quilted, mottled, wavy, beeswing, and fiddleback.

 Grain/Texture: Grain is interlocked, and sometimes wavy.
 Fine uniform texture and good natural luster.